-For individuals who have seizures refractory to medical treatment who receive VNS, the evidence includes randomized controlled trials (RCTs) and multiple observational studies.
+For individuals who have seizures that are refractory to medical treatment who receive VNS, the evidence includes randomized controlled trials (RCTs) and multiple observational studies.
 The relevant outcomes are symptoms, change in disease status, and functional outcomes.
 The RCTs have reported significant reductions in seizure frequency for individuals with partial-onset seizures.
 The uncontrolled studies have consistently reported large reductions in a broader range of seizure types in both adults and children.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have treatment-resistant depression who receive VNS, the evidence includes two RCTs evaluating the efficacy of implanted VNS for treatment-resistant depression compared to sham, one RCT comparing therapeutic to low-dose implanted VNS, nonrandomized comparative studies, and case series.
 The relevant outcomes are symptoms, change in disease status, and functional outcomes.
 The sham-controlled RCTs only reported short-term results and found no significant improvement in the primary outcome.
 The low-dose VNS controlled trial reported no statistically significant differences between the dose groups for change in depression symptom score from baseline.
-Other available studies are limited by small sample sizes, potential selection bias, and confounding biases, and lack of a control group in the case series.
+Other available studies are limited by small sample sizes, potential selection and confounding biases, and lack of a control group in the case series.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 For individuals who have chronic heart failure who receive VNS, the evidence includes a systematic review including four RCTs and case series.
 The relevant outcomes are symptoms, change in disease status, and functional outcomes.
 Meta-analyses of the RCTs evaluating chronic heart failure found significant improvements in New York Heart Association functional class, quality of life, 6-minute walk-test, and N-terminal-pro brain natriuretic peptide levels in individuals treated with VNS compared to control.
 An analysis of the ANTHEM-HF uncontrolled trial evaluated longer-term outcomes of VNS use in chronic heart failure.
 They found that left ventricular (LV) ejection fraction improved by 18.7%, 19.3%, and 34.4% at 12, 24, and 36 months, respectively, with high-intensity VNS.
 Individuals with low-intensity VNS only had significant improvement in LV ejection fraction at 24 months (12.3%).
+The ANTHEM-HFpEF trial found improvements in New York Heart Association functional class, quality of life, and 6-minute walk test distances in individuals with preserved ejection fraction and implanted VNS.
 Although this data is promising, a lack of a no-VNS comparator group precludes drawing conclusions based on findings from the uncontrolled studies.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.